Bobscorn/text-sub/feature_list.md

 - reactor meltdown/explosion

-- player controlled velocity

 - reflect debris off mothership hulls if they collide

 - factor collision velocity between motherships into the integrity damage of Structure entities

 - decrease integrity of torpedoes when hit by a bullet

-- editor design stage:

-    - build a mothership out of ascii characters

-    - click and drag to draw lots of a type of character

 - Thrust to Weight Ratio speed calculation